Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 Controls

-Air compressors will use mechanical or electrical controls in the form of a button, switch, or lever.
+Air compressors will use mechanical or electrical controls like a button, switch, or lever.
 These controls will turn the air compressor off and on and may also provide important diagnostic or service information.
 The location and type of components used in the controls should reflect the environment the air compressor will be in.

 Oil